Man, this card looks amazing! 4x cash back, $100 in annual hotel credit, and…

 Take, for example, the American Express® Gold Card.
-Sure, it charges a $250 credit card fee – but it also has a welcome bonus of 60,000 Membership Rewards® Points worth between 0.6 and 2 cents a pop when applied to travel through certain partners.
+Sure, it charges a $250 annual fee – but it also has a welcome bonus.

 You’ll get a statement credit for things you’re already paying for

-The first time I saw the credit card fee for The Platinum Card® by Amex, I could hardly believe it. $695 a year?
+The first time I saw the credit card fee for The Platinum Card® by American Express, I could hardly believe it. $695 a year?
 Who’s falling for this?

-But then, the little Amex fairy told me to keep reading, and amazingly, The Platinum Card® started to make sense.
+But then, the little Amex fairy told me to keep reading, and amazingly, The Platinum Card® by American Express started to make sense.

-In addition to up to a 100k welcome bonus and up to 10x Membership Rewards® Points on select purchases, The Platinum Card® offers:
+In addition to up to a welcome bonus and Membership Rewards® Points earning on select purchases, The Platinum Card® by American Express offers:

 - $200 Hotel Credit.